Americans spend the majority of their days with their coworkers.

 The study surveyed 3,000 Americans across 21 industries to see which ones have the widest and smallest friend groups, how most people classify their colleagues, and what people feel comfortable discussing with their coworkers.

-The average person has five work friends, but the majority of respondents (71-percent) said they didn’t consider anyone they worked with a “best friend.”
+The average person has five work friends, but most respondents (71-percent) said they didn’t consider anyone they worked with a “best friend.”
 But some industries lead to wider friend circles than others.

-Individuals working in the transportation field have the most work friends (10), on average than any other industry, followed by those in finance (8), accounting (8), marketing and advertising (7), and manufacturing (6).
-The industries with the smallest friend groups include those in the legal profession (3), real estate (3), and skilled labor and trades (4).
+Individuals working in the transportation field have the most work friends (10), on average, than any other industry, followed by those in finance (8), accounting (8), marketing and advertising (7), and manufacturing (6).
+Conversely, the industries with the smallest friend groups include those in the legal profession (3), real estate (3), and skilled labor and trades (4).

-It’s inevitable that employees end up chatting with their peers throughout the course of the day.
+Employees inevitably end up chatting with their peers throughout the day.
 Most people say they discuss non-work-related tops for less than 30 minutes a day with their colleagues, and the topics range from personal to downright private.